 Cannabis Wire: Are there any big changes you think need to be made to the bill?

-Background: The tax rate for cannabis sales will be a big issue in New York as lawmakers balance trying to get enough revenue against making the product so expensive that people go to the black market and avoid the legal shops.
-While probably no tax scheme can completely eliminate a black market, high taxes in California and Oregon have been blamed, at least in part, for cannabis users going outside the legal system to buy product.
+Background: The tax rate for cannabis sales will be a big issue in New York as lawmakers balance trying to get enough revenue against making the product so expensive that people go to the illicit market and avoid the legal shops.
+While probably no tax scheme can completely eliminate a illicit market, high taxes in California and Oregon have been blamed, at least in part, for cannabis users going outside the legal system to buy product.

 Another big issue: how much freedom local governments have when it comes to “opting out” of the state law.
 While local governments can’t do anything about changes to the state criminal code, they are usually given a say in whether cannabis growers or shops are allowed to open within their boundaries.